chriopter/hall-9/README.md

 2. **Packages**
    - Include those from `hall-9.yaml`
-   - Automatically pulled by ESPHome
+   - Changes are Automatically pulled by ESPHome on updating

 3. **Speech End Detection**
    - Set to “aggressive” to reduce latency